Ingavi39/DSC-Phase-4-project-NLP/README.md

 2. Open the notebook `notebooks/Index.ipynb` and run the cells step-by-step.

+## Objective

+To analyze the sentiment of tweets directed at various brands and products to understand public perception.
+This will involve determining whether the sentiment expressed in tweets is positive, negative, or neutral and identifying the specific brands and products mentioned.

+### Problem Definition
+In the age of social media, understanding public sentiment towards brands and products is crucial for businesses.
+This project aims to:
+1. **Identify the Sentiment**: Determine whether the sentiment expressed in each tweet is positive, negative, or neutral.
+2. **Target Identification**: Identify the specific brand or product that the sentiment is directed towards.
+3. **Trends and Insights**: Derive insights and trends regarding public perception of various brands and products.

+Research Questions:
+1. **Sentiment Classification**: What is the distribution of positive, negative, and neutral sentiments across the dataset?
+2. **Brand/Product Association**: Which brands and products are most frequently mentioned, and what is the associated sentiment for each?
+3. **Temporal Trends**: Are there any notable trends in sentiment over time for specific brands or products?

 ## Data Cleaning and Preprocessing
 - Remove URLs, special characters, and stopwords from the tweet text.
 - Tokenize the cleaned text for further analysis.